SinghSatyam/column_like/README.md

 gem 'column_like'
 ```

-Run the 'bundle install' command to install it.
+Run the bundle command to install it.

 After you install Column Like and add it to your Gemfile, you need to run the generator: